neok/oioi-documentation/docs/calls/user_get_bills.rst

      List of session ID's for the invoice (array).

    bill
-     URL with link to the invoice (object).
+     URL with link to the invoice (string).

 Status codes
 ~~~~~~~~~~~~